Requirements

 • Address future career goals and the contributions you expect to make to nursing after completing the PhD program and how the program will help you achieve those goals.

-Your goal statement should be no more than five double-spaced typewritten pages and show your full legal name and page number at the top of each page.
-Elsewhere, your application will also include a (one-sentence) summary statement of your proposed area of research interest.
+Your goal statement should be no more than three double-spaced typewritten pages and show your full legal name and page number at the top of each page.

 Recommendations